Application Information

 • Transgender, Non-Binary, Two-Spirit, or gender non-conforming applicants

-• All applicants who identify as a POC
+• All applicants who identify as racialized

-• All applicants who identify as LGBTQ+
+• All applicants who identify as 2SLGBTQ+

 • Applicants with extreme financial need (annual household income ≤ $20,000 CAD